Top of the page

 You will be given instructions about recovering from your procedure.
 They will cover things like diet, wound care, follow-up care, driving, and getting back to your normal routine.

-After an ERCP, you may have a sore throat for a day or two.
+After an endoscopic retrograde cholangiopancreatography (ERCP), you may have a sore throat for a day or two.

 Most people feel better after stent placement.
 Some people need to have this procedure repeated because the stent gets clogged.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Enter Q987 in the search box to learn more about "Learning About Biliary Stent Placement".

 Adaptation Reviewed By: Alberta Health Services